 Yesterday I talked about the danger of comparing your wife to other women.
 Today, let us apply that to sex.

 To whom do we compare our wives sexually?
 To the women we see in porn.
 The majority of men reading this have intentionally looked at porn in the last two months, and almost all of the rest have seen a fair amount of porn at some point.
-The younger you are, the more porn you have likely seen, especially if you had Internet access by your teen years.
+The younger you are, the more porn you’ve likely seen, especially if you had Internet access by your teen years.
 Most of us have seen a great deal of porn, and like it or not that has affected how we think about sex and what we sexually desire.

 - Porn is short on foreplay, and kissing is especially absent.